 Fungal growth conditions and inoculations

 The wild-type isolate of F. graminearum, PH-1, was grown on synthetic nutrient agar (SNA) plates for 8 days under constant illumination from one near-UV light and one white light (Leslie and Summerell, 2008).
 To induce fresh conidia formation, plates were washed with an overlay of TB3 (0.3% yeast extract, 0.3% Bacto Peptone, 20% sucrose) and two days later, spores were harvested and adjusted to a concentration of 1x105 spores ml-1.
-For wheat floral inoculations, when wheat ears were at anthesis, 5μl of conidial suspension was pipetted into the wheat floral cavity between the palea and lemma of the first two florets of the 13th and 14th spikelets from the base of the wheat ear.
+For wheat floral inoculations, when wheat spikes were at anthesis, 5μl of conidial suspension was pipetted into the wheat floral cavity between the palea and lemma of the first two florets of the 13th and 14th spikelets from the base of the wheat spike.
 For mock-inoculated plants, the florets were inoculated with 5μl of sterile distilled water.
 The inoculated plants were kept at high humidity for 48 h, of which for the first 24 h the humid chamber was covered to place the plants in darkness (Brown et al., 2010).
 Disease symptoms were scored by counting the number of symptomatic spikelets below the point of inoculation every three days until day 15 (Dilks et al., 2019).

 Arabidopsis inoculations were done using a detached leaf assay method with some modifications (Chen et al., 2006).
 Briefly, 4-week-old plants were placed on square plates (10 cm × 10 cm) containing 1% water agar with the adaxial surface facing upwards.
 Rosette leaves were wounded by puncture of the adaxial surface over the mid-rib with a glass Pasteur pipette and 5 µL of inoculum (5x105 spores ml-1) supplemented with 20 µM deoxynivalenol (DON) was deposited on the fresh wound on the adaxial surface.
-Mock inoculation was similarly applied using sterile distilled water (5 µL) amended with the same DON concentration.
+The mock inoculation was similarly applied using sterile distilled water (5 µL) amended with the same DON concentration.
 Plates were kept in the dark for three days and then exposed to low light (40 µmol m-2 per second of light) for additional 4 days until assessment.

 For Arabidopsis floral inoculation (Urban et al., 2002), Arabidopsis plants ecotype Landsberg erecta (Ler-0) with 2-3 open flowers but no siliques (Growth stage 6) (Boyes et al., 2001) were spray inoculated with F. graminearum conidia suspension (1x106 spores.ml-1) using 15ml spray bottles.
 Each plant received approximately 0.5ml of suspension.
-Control plants were with a similar volume of sterile distilled water.
+Control plants received a similar volume of sterile distilled water.
 Inoculated plants were kept in Perspex boxes (50 x 50 x 100 cm) at 100% humidity for 7 days, with the first 24h in the dark.
 At 7 dpi, visible infection symptoms on the flowers and developing siliques were assessed using the Fusarium – Arabidopsis Disease (FAD) scoring system described in Urban et al. (2002).

-F. graminearum infection experiments were performed at least two or three times for negative and positive results, respectively.
+F. graminearum infection experiments were done at least two or three times for negative and positive results, respectively.

 Fusarium graminearum growth rate on PDA media